Whether you are new to blogging and content marketing or a seasoned pro… chances are you’ve wondered what is cornerstone content all about anyways?

-The definition of cornerstone content is any high value content you create for your website that is intended to be a focus point with many other pages and articles linking to it.
+The definition of cornerstone content is any high-value content you create for your website that is intended to be a focal point with many other pages and articles linking to it.

 Put another way, that means it’s a piece of content with MORE value than say an average blog post you publish.
-The idea is that additional value of that content will help build your traffic and leads for your website.
+The idea is that the additional value of that content will help build your traffic and leads to your website.

 Most of the time, cornerstone content pieces are longer informative blogs or guides, downloadable resources, web applications, or similar, that provide more value than a typical blog post.